opensearch-project/opensearch-build/README.md

 #### Checking Release Notes

 Workflow to check if the release notes exists for OpenSearch and Dashboard distribution.
-Uses the argument `--date` to parse the CommitID and after the given `--date` if any commit exists checks for the release notes.
+Shows commit after a specific date which from the user argument `--date`.

 To run:
 ```bash